nuxencs/CSGO/README.md

 SRCDS_WORKSHOP_AUTHKEY="" (required to use host_workshop_map)
 ADDITIONAL_ARGS="" (Pass additional arguments to srcds.
 Make sure to escape correctly!)
-SKIN_PLUGINS=false (true or false possible, determines if skin plugins should be installed)
+SKIN_PLUGINS=false (true or false possible, determines if skin plugins should be installed) SOURCEMOD_ADMINS="" (List of comma-separated Steam IDs that you want to be sourcemod admins)
 ```

 ### Config